 Where it’s most needed

 We work in partnership with organisations across the Stirling and Falkirk Council areas to ensure that the charity's limited grant funds are targeted where they are most needed and can be most effective.
+Individual grants from forthgiving generally have a maximum value of £250 to £300, and are awarded solely at the discretion of the organisation's Board of Trustees.
 Our current priority is to support:

 - Individuals who find themselves in a situation of crisis

 - Organisations supporting disadvantaged members of the community

 Individual grants are given to meet a pressing social or educational need or disability and all are based on the written recommendation of a carer, social worker or professional referee.Click here for the application form.

 - Medical treatment or medical research